 What is the best way to check my credit score UK?
 Well, there isn’t one simple answer to that question, all three options are viable and I’d recommend using any of them.
 So now know the very basics and know how to navigate credit score companies,

 I’m going to teach you a little lesson about our infamous friend Mr Capitalism.
 So that you become an expert on what credit scores actually mean.

 What does a credit score mean?

-Credit scores are a genius invention, which provide a perfect assessment of a potential loaner to a lender.
-They can categorise you and then make offers or restrain based on what category you fall into.
+Credit scores are a genius invention, which provides a perfect assessment of a potential loaner to a lender.
+They can categorise you and then make offers or restraints based on what category you fall into.
 This reduces their risk of losing money and enables them to place trust in the hands of the right people.

 Consequently, because they are such a big deal, there are now hundreds of scoring models in circulation and you, therefore, are likely to receive a lot of different scores.
 I.e. your score can change from one site to the next.
 Don’t panic, your specific score number isn’t actually the be and end-all in this situation.

 Instead, you need to keep an eye out for the range you are categorised into.
 You will be provided with information and context about your outcome by the avenue in which you took, which can help you assess your current spending and financial situation.
 This is a useful bonus when you want to check your credit report.